Margaret Ratner KunstlerCivil Rights Attorney; Art Law/AML Compliance

 Civil rights attorney Margaret Ratner Kunstler has spent her career providing movement support and protecting the rights of activists.
-A powerful speaker on human rights issues, Kunstler is a consultant to the emerging voices of Occupy Wall Street protesters and Anonymous supporters.
-Kunstler’s Hell No: Your Right to Dissent in Twenty-First Century America, co-authored with Michael Ratner of the Center for Constitutional Rights, is the leading handbook for activists today.
+She is a powerful speaker on human rights issues, a consultant to Wikileaks journalists and other activists, and an author of numerous legal books and essays.
+Together with Tariq Ali, Kunstler edited the anthology In Defense of Julian Assange (OR Books, 2019).
+Kunstler’s Hell No: Your Right to Dissent in Twenty-First Century America, co-authored with the late Michael Ratner of the Center for Constitutional Rights, is the leading handbook for activists today.

 National Lawyers Guild